 The classrooms offer innovative, engaging, and state-of-the-art developmentally appropriate instruction.
-Through the provision of enriched indoor and outdoor learning environments, interest centers, and low teacher-child ratios, children have the opportunity to actively engage in meaningful experiences that provide them with a strong foundation in important areas of school readiness.
+Through the provision of enriched indoor and outdoor learning environments, interest centers, and low teacher-child ratios, children can actively engage in meaningful experiences that provide them with a strong foundation in important areas of school readiness.